HeroicKatora/automata/Readme.md

 `dot`–for conversion to `png`– and `feh`–for rendering the images–so make sure those are installed for the best effect.

+## NOTICE: Ownership transfer

+This crate has recently changed ownership from [gsingh93](https://github.com/gsingh93/rust-automata) and are now maintained following a university course.
+Supplementary material on theoretical questions might appear as part of the documentation.

 ## Tests

 ```